Pain (video game): Release

 In June 2009, SCEE announced that the game would get a physical release through Blu-ray disc format.
 It launched in Europe on June 24, 2009, in Australia on June 25, 2009 and in the United Kingdom on June 26, 2009.
 The Blu-ray version includes the original game as well as several other levels and features released as downloadable content for the PSN version.

-Cancelled PlayStation 4 version
+Announced free-to-play version

 On October 25, 2013, Sony announced that Pain would be "reinvented" as a free-to-play game developed by Argentinian studio QB9 Entertainment.
-Footage of the project was showcased as the 2013 Brazil Game Show however no release date was provided.
-In 2015, the website for Idol Minds indicated it would be available on PlayStation 4.
-As of October 2025, the game has not been released.
+Footage of the project was showcased at the 2013 Brazil Game Show.

 Reception

 PAIN

-PAIN received above-average reviews according to the review aggregation website Metacritic.
+PAIN received "mixed or average reviews" according to the review aggregation website Metacritic.
 GameSpot praised the game for its "great use of Havok physics engine" and "smartly sophomoric sense of humor," but criticized it for having just one level.
 IGN said, "One level, two characters, no online multiplayer and no way to share crazy clips sucks.
 However, there are a ton of trophies to unlock."

 The game was referenced in the PlayStation 5 launch title Astro's Playroom, a celebration of the PlayStation brand.